Do you have questions about navigating through a divorce?

 Attorney Noll provides services for simple, no-fault divorces.
-In Pennsylvania, no-fault divorce is basically when two people want to get divorced and neither party is blaming the other for the dissolution of the marriage.
-According to Pennsylvania law, if both parties are willing to divorce a divorce decree may be obtained in as little as ninety days of filing.
+In Pennsylvania, no-fault divorce is essentially when two people want to get divorced and neither party is blaming the other for the dissolution of the marriage.
+According to Pennsylvania law, if both parties are willing to divorce, a divorce decree may be obtained in as little as 90 days after filing.
 The most common grounds for a divorce action in the Commonwealth of Pennsylvania are irretrievable breakdown of the marriage.
 On this basis a divorce decree may be acquired with consent 90 days after filing and service of a Divorce Complaint.
 If one party does not consent to the divorce, a no-fault divorce can be obtained if the spouses have been separated for over 2 years.

 In Pennsylvania there is no such thing as a legal separation.
 It is presumed that the date one files for divorce is the date of separation unless you can prove otherwise.
 In some rare cases, spouses can prove to be separated even if they lived in the same home.
 The amount of time you have been separated can be important in some cases if you are looking to obtain a quick divorce.

 The Law Office of Heidi C. Noll offers cost-effective solutions to help you obtain a no-fault divorce.
 When choosing a no-fault divorce, if both parties agree on the division of property, custody and support issues, there is generally a huge savings to both parties involved.

 In Pennsylvania the spouse filing for divorce must state a ground for divorce in the divorce complaint.
 The divorce complaint is the initial document filed in the courts by one party.
 Grounds for divorce in Pennsylvania can be either no-fault or fault-based.
 Fault-based divorce in Pennsylvania is awarded to the “innocent and injured spouse.”

 Some grounds for a fault-based divorce in Pennsylvania include when a spouse has: